How to Set Command Output to Variable in Bash [2 Methods]

 You can read the Comparative Analysis of Methods to find the easy one for you.

-A. The Output of a Single Command
+A. Setting the Output of a Single Command to Variable

 #!/bin/bash